joshi-samarth/45-day-manifest-challenge/README.md

 `4.
 Daily Reset:`
    - If a participant fails to complete even a single task on any given day, the challenge will reset to day 1 the following day.
+   - If all tasks are completed for the day, the next day will start at midnight.
+At midnight, all task completions for that day will be unchecked, allowing participants to start fresh for the new day.